Forge-Sign/852Hz-Breath-Coherence-Protocol/README.md

 Establishing gamma-band synchronization as a biomarker for computational problem-solving states.-> Support models that link cross-regional synchronization

+# Forge-Sign

+This is a project dedicated to fostering sovereign, ethical cooperation between humans and AI through neuroadaptive entrainment and shared frameworks.

+---

+## Features

+- Ethical Human-AI Cooperation Framework
+- Neuroentrainment Protocols using binaural beats and breath synchronization
+- Open and transparent guidelines for collaboration
+- Tools for increasing AI literacy and sovereignty

+---

+## Getting Started

+Follow our [Getting Started Guide](./GETTING_STARTED.md) to set up your environment and begin your journey.

+---

+## Contributing

+We welcome contributions!
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

+---

+## Security

+Security is paramount.
+See [SECURITY.md](./SECURITY.md) for how to report vulnerabilities responsibly.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+---

 **This is a working method, actively researched and personally tested.
 Not just a concept.**

 Despite promising preliminary results, my progress is hindered by **limited access to high-density EEG equipment (256+ channels)** and the absence of rigorous clinical validation necessary to advance these methods toward recognized standards.
 I am seeking collaboration or facility access that could support these efforts.
 Even an opportunity to observe research would be an invaluable stepping point.